 Per Strömberg studies venture capital and entrepreneurial finance, costs of bankruptcy and financial distress, and corporate finance and governance.
-Strömberg is also a Professor of Finance at the Stockholm School of Economics and the Director of the Institute of Financial Research in Stockholm (SIFR).
-He is also a faculty research fellow of the National Bureau of Economic Research (NBER), a research affiliate of the Center for Economic Policy Research (CEPR), and a research associate of the European Corporate Governance Institute (ECGI).
+Strömberg is the SSE Centennial Professor of Finance and Private Equity at the Stockholm School of Economics and a senior research fellow at the Institute of Financial Research in Stockholm (SIFR).
+He is also a research affiliate of the Center for Economic Policy Research (CEPR), a research fellow of the European Corporate Governance Institute (ECGI), and a member of the Royal Swedish Academy of Sciences and the Royal Swedish Academy of Engineering Sciences.

-Apart from his academic appointments, Dr. Strömberg is a scientific advisor to the Swedish Financial Supervision Authority (Finansinspektionen) and an independent board member of Conversus Capital L.P., a publicly listed portfolio of private equity funds.
+Apart from his academic appointments, Dr. Strömberg is a scientific advisor to the Swedish Financial Supervision Authority (Finansinspektionen) and a board member of the Sixth AP Fund, a public pension fund focused on private equity investments.

 Strömberg earned an MBA in finance from the Stockholm School of Economics in 1991.
 He earned a master's degree in industrial administration in 1993 and a PhD in finance in 1997, both from Carnegie Mellon University.